 Outcome:

-The EPDM rubber roof was fitted securely and gave the home a new layer of protection.
+The EPDM rubber roof was fitted securely, providing the home with a new layer of protection.
 With the new system in place, the homeowner no longer has to worry about leaks.
 The roof is now low-maintenance, weather-resistant, and built to last for decades.
 The total cost was around £3,500, and the customer was pleased to have peace of mind with a solid, long-term roofing solution.

 Conclusion

-If you’re not confident doing it yourself, it’s always better to hire a professional roofer who has experience with EPDM systems.
-But if you’re up for it, this guide can help you get the job done right from start to finish.
+If you’re not confident in doing it yourself, it’s always better to hire a professional roofer with experience in EPDM systems.
+However, if you’re up for it, this guide can help you complete the job from start to finish.

 FAQs

-How long does it take to install EPDM rubber roofing?
+How long does it take to install an EPDM rubber roofing system?

 A standard EPDM roof installation takes 1-2 days, depending on the roof size and complexity.